nickyeoman/phpframework/README.md

 ## Things you need to know

-1. Always run bin scripts from the project root directory.
+1. Always run bin scripts from the project root directory (composer.json, .env also live here).

-## Two line Install
+## Easy Install

 Just change "YOUR_PROJECT_NAME" to whatever you want.